ooloth/dotfiles/kinesis-advantage-2/README.md

 ## References

 - 📖 [Kinesis Advantage2 User's Manual](https://kinesis-ergo.com/wp-content/uploads/Adv2-Users-Manual-fw1.0.521.us-9-16-20.pdf) • See Section 7 for details about modifying files on the v-Drive and Appendix 13.1 and 13.2 for a list of tokens that can be used to author remaps and macros.
-- 🧑‍💻 [vlnn/kinesis-advantage-2: Sane layouts for the THE KEYBOARD](https://github.com/vlnn/kinesis-advantage-2) • The repo that taught ne how to do this. 🙌
+- 🧑‍💻 [vlnn/kinesis-advantage-2: Sane layouts for the THE KEYBOARD](https://github.com/vlnn/kinesis-advantage-2) • The repo that taught me how to do this. 🙌